WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ### proposal_expire

-An event can be triggered by either a wallet or a dApp with the topic of a pairing that has expired.
+An event can be triggered by either a wallet or a dapp with the topic of a pairing that has expired.

 A payload example from `proposal_expire`: